FishSnacks6/pycaster/README.md

 # pycaster
 a python project using numpy, numba and pygame by FishSnacks
-# how to open the project
+# how to open the program
-open this and run it in visual studio 2022 (have python development plugin installed as well) so it will work
+open this (or download the repo and open py_caster.pyproj(with visual studio 2022) in the py_caster folder) and run it in visual studio 2022 and also have python development plugin installed as well so it will work

 # screenshots/gallery
 <img width="547" height="294" alt="image" src="https://github.com/user-attachments/assets/b6f503b4-c609-47b0-a81a-2aa074720bec" />